mk-fg/feedjack/README.rst

 Feedjack
 ========

+**Deprecation notice**: this fork of the project is pretty much abandoned and haven't seen updates in a while, please check out other github forks (e.g. `allo-/feedjack <https://github.com/allo-/feedjack>`_) for more up-to-date and feature-complete versions.

 Feedjack is a feed aggregator, allowing to aggregate multiple rss/atom feeds into multiple "sites", accessible as regular web pages, somewhat like "planet" aggregator does, but better.